Graphics

 (Click image for full size)

-The magnetosphere of Neptune in the configuration corresponding to 1989, the time of the Voyager 2 fly-by (see Bagenal, Ann.
+Magnetosphere of Neptune in configuration corresponding to 1989 (Voyager 2 fly-by) see Bagenal, Ann.
 Rev. Earth Planet.
-Sci., 20, 289, 1992).
-Over the 19-hour spin period the magnetospheric plasma sheet in the tail changes from roughly planar to cylindrical.
+Sci., 20, 289, 1992.
+Over 19-hour spin period, plasma sheet in the tail changes from roughly planar to cylindrical.

 (Click image for full size)